 Five Stanford MBA Students Designated 2012 Siebel Scholars

-STANFORD GRADUATE SCHOOL OF BUSINESS - A cyber security specialist who organized nonprofit volunteer events in the nation's capital, a business analyst who founded India's largest ad network, a mechanical engineer and management consultant who discovered his inner "Disney Imagineer," an investment portfolio manager who pilots small planes, and a management consultant who spent the summer at a nonprofit agency offering employment services for people with recent criminal convictions, have been named 2012 Siebel Scholars.
-These five accomplished second-year MBA students at the Stanford Graduate School of Business (GSB) join an elite group chosen by a faculty committee based on academic achievement and demonstrated leadership within the business school community during their first year at the school.
-The honor includes a tuition grant, established in 2000 by the Siebel Foundation to recognize the most talented students at the world's leading graduate schools of business and computer science.
+A cyber security specialist who organized nonprofit volunteer events in the nation’s capital, a business analyst who founded India’s largest ad network, a mechanical engineer and management consultant who discovered his inner “Disney Imagineer,” an investment portfolio manager who pilots small planes, and a management consultant who spent the summer at a nonprofit agency offering employment services for people with recent criminal convictions, have been named 2012 Siebel Scholars.
+These five accomplished second-year MBA students at Stanford GSB join an elite group chosen by a faculty committee based on academic achievement and demonstrated leadership within the business school community during their first year at the school.
+The honor includes a tuition grant, established in 2000 by the Siebel Foundation to recognize the most talented students at the world’s leading graduate schools of business and computer science.